 Tail docking is the surgical removal of a puppy’s tail, for various reasons – including injury-prevention and cosmetic purposes.
 There are two popular methods of docking a dog’s tail.

 The most popular method is by cutting the tail off with a pair of scissors.
 Yes, a good old-fashion pair of scissors.
 This means cutting through tendons, cartilage, muscles and potentially several nerves.
 In addition, this process is carried out without any anesthesia or pain killers.

 Another method is by using a tight rubber band to cut off the blood supply to the tail.
-When sustained for long enough, the tail will eventually drop off.
-However, this is a less common practice.
+When this is sustained for long enough, the tail will eventually drop off.
+However, this is a far less common practice, especially with modern vets.

 Proof of Pain?

 The debate on whether these puppies feel pain has been ongoing with no definitive conclusion.
 The fact is, most puppies produce shrieks and other intense vocalizations as soon as the tail is cut.
-This continues as the professional is patching up the wound of the tail.
+These cries continues as the professional is patching up the wound of the tail.